 Miss Stephanie Hanley

-Opportunities to carry out postgraduate work towards an MPhil/PhD exist and further information may be obtained from the NTU Graduate School
+Opportunities to carry out postgraduate work towards an MPhil/PhD exist and further information may be obtained from the NTU Doctoral School.

 Sponsors and collaborators

-- Dr Craig Sale, Reader in Applied Physiology
+- Prof Craig Sale, Professor of Human Physiology

 - Dr Simon Cooper, Lecturer in Sports Nutrition